History of the Ontario Hockey League: OHA Junior 'A' (1933–1972)

 For the 1933–34 season, junior hockey was split into 'A' and 'B' divisions.
 Two new championship trophies were created at the same time.
 The 'A' level teams competing for the J. Ross Robertson Cup as OHA champions and the Memorial Cup as national champions.
 The 'B' level teams competed for the Sutherland Cup, which is still Ontario's Junior B championship trophy.

 The 1930s gave birth to noted teams such as the Oshawa Generals, St. Michael's Majors and the Toronto Marlboros.
 Other notable teams of that era were the Toronto Young Rangers, Toronto Native Sons, and the Stratford Midgets.

-The 1940s welcomed new communities to the limelight such as the Barrie Flyers, Guelph Biltmore Mad Hatters, Stratford Kroehlers and the St. Catharines Teepees.
+The 1940s welcomed new communities to the limelight such as the Barrie Flyers, Guelph Biltmores, Stratford Kroehlers and the St. Catharines Teepees.
 The first version of the Windsor Spitfires also appeared in the 1940s only to fade away in the early 1950s.

 The OHA awarded its first individual player trophies in 1945.
 The Red Tilson Trophy was awarded to the player voted "Most Outstanding" in the league.
 The Eddie Powers Memorial Trophy was awarded to the league's top scorer.

 The 1950s saw other cities join in.
 The Kitchener Greenshirts entered the league only to move on to become the Peterborough Petes.
 Hamilton also joined as the Tiger Cubs (later the Red Wings).
 The 1950s also saw inter-league play with Quebec-based teams.